Hans and Fritz Schlumpf: Schlumpf Affair and Collection

 Fritz Schlumpf acquired his first Bugatti aged 22 as young, successful wool broker in 1928.
 He regularly participated in motorsport events and had a passion for the technique of automobiles.
 He became close to the Bugatti brand which was located in nearby Molsheim.
-After World War II Fritz and Hans Schlumpf gathered an enormous collection of classic automobiles, including several hundred Bugattis (many of them in pieces or unrestored, but many were also completed cars).
+After World War II, Fritz and Hans Schlumpf gathered an enormous collection of classic automobiles, including several hundred Bugattis (many of them in pieces or unrestored, but many were also completed cars).

 To fund this hobby they encumbered their enterprise to such an extent that by 1977 it became insolvent.
 Until this time the automobile collection was unknown to the public, but the excesses were revealed in 1977 during a strike by the former Schlumpf textile workers.
 On February 10, 1977, the French Justice System issued an arrest warrant against the former industrialists and owners of textile factories in Malmerspach, Mulhouse (HKC), Erstein and Roubaix.
 The Schlumpf Collection which was then valued at 100 million French francs (or 50 million Swiss francs) was provisionally seized by authorities.
 At this time, the Schlumpf brothers, already entered Switzerland on their Swiss passports, avoiding persecution.
 On March 23, 1983, both brothers were sentenced to prison terms of two respectively four years due to fraudulent bankruptcy and embezzlement.
 In 1988, the sentence was confirmed by the High Courts of Mulhouse in France.

 Personal life

-Until 1977, the brothers, who both remained unmarried and without heirs, resided in their estate in Malmerspach.
-After the dissolution of their business and French authorities charging them with fraudulent bankruptcy, they fled France to avoid persecution.
-They settled in Basel and died in exile aged 84 respectively 86.
+Both brothers remained long-term bachelors and resided together in Malmerspach until 1977.
+After the dissolution of the business and the French government charging them with fraudulent bankruptcy, they fled France into exile in Switzerland.
+There they initially resided at Hotel Les Trois Rois in Basel.

+In 1990, shortly before his death, Fritz Schlumpf was married to Arlette Naas (1931–2008), originally from Neuviller-sur-Moselle, who kept fighting for his restitution even after his death.
+Through her he had two daughters; Martine Herrmann (née Schlumpf; died 2001) and Arlette-Cléophée "Cléophée" Schlumpf.

+In 2024, it became public that Cléophée Herrmann (born 1990), sometimes also referred as Cléophée Herrmann Schlumpf, a daughter of Patrick Hermann and Martine Schlumpf, and hence granddaughter of Fritz, was defrauded of her inheritance by her own family, which was then estimated at £9 million (about $12 million in 2024).